PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-10 00:43:39
+Last updated: 2024-04-10 00:44:13
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah